Scalingo/documentation/_posts/languages/php/2017-06-22-php-laravel-artisan-migration.md

 DATABASE_URL=mysql://user:pass@my-db.mysql.dbs.com:30000/my-db
 ```

-To use this URL in your application, add at the top of your `app/config/database.php` file
+To use this URL in your application, add at the top of your
-the following lines.
-They decompose the URL into the different fields and let you configure
+`app/config/database.php` file the following lines.
+They decompose the URL into
-your app.
+the different fields and let you configure your application.

 ```
 $url = parse_url(getenv("DATABASE_URL"));